vtex-apps/responsive-layout/docs/README.md

   }
 ```

-2. Add the `responsive-layout` block into your theme.
-Here's an example:
+2. Add the `responsive-layout` block to your theme.
+For example:

 ```json
   "store.custom#about-us": {